monoloc0/writeups/THM/teamcw.md

 Gyles is a member of the admin group.
 Let's take a note of that.

-We are continuing our enumeration with **linpeas.sh** (https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS).
+I continued my search for possible privilege escalation vectors using linpeas **linpeas.sh** (https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS).

 The screenshot below shows something interesting: